The Religion Paradox Sophia, the Demiurge, and the Misreading of Blood

 • the spark already binds the soul to a higher realm

-Evangelical theology merges these two stories and calls them one.
+Evangelical theology mechanically merges these two stories and calls them one.
+But the underlying functions and necessary assumptions clash.

 When Christians speak of “satisfying justice” or “appeasing wrath,”